nortikin/sverchok/docs/nodes/surface/extrude_curve.rst

     constraint.
 This node currently always uses X as the Up axis.
   * Rotation difference: calculate rotation as rotation difference between two vectors.

+* **Origin**.
+This parameter defines the position of the resulting surface with relation to the positions of the profile curve and the extrusion curve.
+It is useful when the beginning of the extrusion curve does not coincide with global origin `(0, 0, 0)`.
+The available options are:

+   * **Global origin**.
+The beginning of the surface will be placed at global origin.
+   * **Extrusion origin**.
+The beginning of the surface will be placed at the beginning of the extrusion curve.

+  The default option is **Global origin**.

 .. _Wikipedia: https://en.wikipedia.org/wiki/QR_decomposition#Using_Householder_reflections